 Looking at the examples I’ve provided above, there are a handful of features and benefits that have made this business model successful:

 As mentioned earlier, there are many challenges and limitations with mobile auto repair, especially for lone rangers and small businesses.
 These key features and benefits that have brought success to YourMechanic and ClickMechanic just aren’t possible to replicate without a large enough team.
 Independent mechanics might look into working for one of these companies as an alternative.
-The small percentage of revenue these companies take is worth it to avoid some of the logistical headaches that have turned off so many mechanics.
+The small percentage of revenue these companies take might be worth it to avoid some of the logistical headaches that have turned off so many mechanics.

 Should we expect to see more of these businesses in the near future?
 In a rapidly changing industry, it’s definitely not out of the question.
 For the longest time, buying a vehicle completely online wasn’t even an option and now it’s the industry buzz.
-So, it’s possible that we see more mobile/house-call auto repair businesses over the next couple years.
+So, it’s possible that we see more mobile/house-call auto repair businesses over the next couple of years.